 NOTE 2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-The Company considers all highly liquid temporary cash instruments with a maturity of three months or less to be cash equivalents.
-The Company places its cash and cash equivalents and restricted cash on deposit with financial institutions in the United States, which are insured by the Federal Deposit Insurance Company ("FDIC") up to $250 thousand.
-The Company's credit loss in the event of failure of these financial institutions is represented by the difference between the FDIC limit and the total amounts on deposit.
+The Company considers all highly liquid temporary cash instruments with an original maturity of three months or less to be cash equivalents.
+The Company places its cash, cash equivalents and restricted cash on deposit with financial institutions in the United States, which are insured by the Federal Deposit Insurance Company ("FDIC") up to $250,000.
+The Company's credit risk in the event of failure of these financial institutions is represented by the difference between the FDIC limit and the total amounts on deposit.
 Management monitors the financial institutions credit worthiness in conjunction with balances on deposit to minimize risk.

 (B) Use of Estimates in Financial Statements

 The presentation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

 The Companys inventories consist of raw materials, work in process and finished goods, both purchased and manufactured.
 Inventories are stated at lower of cost or net realizable value.
 Cost is determined on the first-in, first-out basis.
 Raw inventory consists of basalt fiber and other necessary elements to produce the basalt rebar.
 On a quarterly basis, the Company analyzes its inventory levels and records allowances for inventory that has become obsolete and inventory that has a cost basis in excess of the expected net realizable value.

 The Companys inventory at September 30, 2020 and December 31, 2019 was comprised of: